Table of Contents

 Dementia as symptom complex

 Dementia per se is not a diagnose, but a symptom complex, which can occur as the consequence of different organic diseases.
-It is therefore without knowledge of the cause more suitable to refer to it as dementing syndrome, which is according to ICD-10-criteria a state, that is characterized by
+It is therefore without knowledge of the cause more suitable to refer to it as a dementing syndrome, which is according to ICD-10-criteria a state, that is characterized by:

 - impairment of the memory, as well as

 - impairment of at least one further cognitive function like thinking, orientation, perception, calculating, learning ability, language and the ability to judge, furthermore including